 Wayne and his wife, Willi, live in Colorado Springs, Colo., and enjoy spending time with Wayne’s two daughters and nine grandchildren.

 Chairman of the Alliance for the Unreached, Director of US Media Partnerships, Reach Beyond

 Jon Fugler directs US Media Partnerships for Reach Beyond (formerly HCJB Global).
 Before God called him to HCJB Global in 2011 to take the gospel to other cultures, Jon worked in non-commercial Christian radio in California.
 He was the Executive Director of Logos Broadcasting (1994-2011), starting and operating stations along the California Central Coast.
 Before that, Jon founded and led Shepherd Communications (1983-1993), establishing KLRD, which became the flagship station for the Air 1 Network.

 Jon has served as Director of Radio for Campus Crusade for Christ and has consulted with a number of ministries over the years in the areas of development, ministry impact and staffing.

 Jon has a passion to take the love of Jesus to unreached people groups.
 He and his wife, Noonie, live in Colorado Springs.
 They have three children and seven grandchildren spread throughout the country.

-Vice President of the Alliance for the Unreached, Vice President of Bibles For The World
+Vice Chairman of the Alliance for the Unreached, Vice President of Bibles For The World

 Jeff has worked for Christian nonprofits since 1979, including senior roles in resource development, creative marketing and management for Campus Crusade for Christ, the Christian Broadcasting Network and Bible Literature International.
 For 20 years he was vice president of the McConkey-Johnston consulting group and helped a broad variety of ministry clients learn how to engage their partners and friends in more meaningful ways.